dlamblin/NYC-taxi-Data-Incubator-challenge/README.md

 more than the recommended time on filling out the answers because I like making my code look legible.
 I hope you find it to be the case that this is readable.

+#### Notes
-Notes: I think "taxi's" was meant as "taxis'" IE a property of all the taxis in the data.
+I think questions' "taxi's" was meant as "taxis'" IE a property of all the taxis in the data.
+Also the "average ratio... divided" question I read to be asking for the mean of miles driven per (great-circle) mile between the pickup and drop off location.
+I hope this isn't the inverse what what was intended.

-##Results:
+## Results:
-###Bellow is an abbreviated run of: *rolls.py*
+### Bellow is an abbreviated run of: *rolls.py*
 <pre>
 Mean of the sum - 20 when M is 20: 1.6663572224285184
 Mean of the sum - 10000 when M is 10000: 1.4285714285714286